mcocker13/symmetrical-enigma/README.md

 grep # searches for the lines that contain a specific keyword
 less # read the whole file, show all the data
 nano # allows you to edit the whole text file
+echo # repeats what the previous command's output was

 | # pipe operator, uses the last output as the input for the next command, example: grep line copy_me.txt | wc -l # shows the word count of the lines found with the keyword "line" in them